 However, it's important to note that while the board member can be counted towards the quorum, they may not be able to participate in discussions or vote on matters related to the conflict of interest.
 In such cases, the board member should recuse themselves from the discussion and the decision-making process.

-The specific rules and procedures related to conflicts of interest and quorums may vary depending on the organization's governing documents and any applicable laws or regulations.
+The specific rules and procedures related to conflicts of interest and quorums may vary depending on the organisation's governing documents and any applicable laws or regulations.
 Therefore, it's important to refer to those documents for guidance in specific situations.

 Business conducted at a meeting held without a quorum present is invalid.
 However, if the constitution (or the board’s ‘standing orders’ or similar) allow, the ‘decisions’ of such a meeting may be validated at a subsequent meeting.
 Otherwise, the business must be dealt with again.

-For board committees the quorum is set by the board as the body establishing and appointing the committee.
+For board committees, the quorum is set by the board as the body establishing and appointing the committee.
 If no quorum is fixed all committee members must be present.
-The issue of a quorum is less important for board committees because they are seldom delegated decision making authority.
+The issue of a quorum is less important for board committees because they are seldom delegated decision-making authority.
 Generally, the function of board committees is to carry out ‘pre-board’ work that informs and helps shape eventual decisions by the board.

 Why is having a quorum important?

-A quorum is prescribed to protect the integrity of the decision making process.
+A quorum is prescribed to protect the integrity of the decision-making process.
 The use of a quorum requirement ensures that decisions cannot be taken without a majority of board members being present.